E. J. Holub

-Emil Joseph Holub (January 5, 1938 – September 21, 2019) was an American football center and linebacker in the American Football League (AFL) and the National Football League (NFL) for the Dallas Texans/Kansas City Chiefs.
+Emil Joseph Holub (January 5, 1938 – September 21, 2019) was an American professional football center and linebacker in the American Football League (AFL) and the National Football League (NFL) for the Dallas Texans/Kansas City Chiefs.
 He played college football at Texas Technological College (now Texas Tech University).

-Early years
+Early life

-E.J.
-Holub graduated from Lubbock High School in 1957.
-He lettered in football and track and field, participating in the power sports of shot put and discus.
-He received All-district honors as a junior.
+Holub was born on January 5, 1938, in Schulenburg, Texas.
+He graduated from Lubbock High School in 1957, where his nickname was "The Beast".
+He lettered in football (playing tackle), and track and field, participating in the power sports of shot put and discus as well as anchoring the sprint relay team.

+He received All-District honors as a junior, and was named captain as a senior.
 A knee operation forced him to miss his senior season.
+The surgery took place over the summer of 1956, and he tried playing in an early season September game, where his knee was re-injured.
+He stopped playing altogether that year on medical advice.

+In 1987, he was inducted into the Texas High School Football Hall of Fame.
+In 2011, he was inducted into the Lubbock Independent School District Athletics Hall of Honor.

+College

-He accepted a football scholarship from Texas Technological College, where he was a two-way player and was nicknamed "The Beast" by his teammates.
-As a senior he had 15 unassisted tackles and 8 assisted tackles against Baylor.
+He accepted a football scholarship from Texas Technological College (Texas Tech), where he was a two-way player and still nicknamed "The Beast" by his teammates.
+He played under coach DeWitt Weaver.
+He stood 6 ft 4 in (1.93 m) and weighed 215 pounds (97.5 kg).
+He was shifted to center as a freshman, and played both offense (center) and defense (middle linebacker).

+In his very first varsity game in 1958, he blocked a field attempt to win the game over Texas A&M. As a senior he had 15 unassisted tackles and 8 assisted tackles against Baylor.
+Sports Illustrated named him Lineman of the Week for that game.
 He had 18 unassisted tackles, 10 assisted tackles and returned an interception for a 40-yard touchdown against Arkansas.
-He also became a two-time All-American center.
+In the Red Raiders' game against Tulane, he had a 28-yard touchdown return on an interception.